Cross

 "Criminals were commonly executed on a wooden cross."

-- A hand gesture made in imitation of the shape of the Cross.
+- A hand gesture made in imitation of the shape of the Cross; sign of the cross.

 "She made the cross after swearing."